auth0/auth0-deploy-cli/docs/using-as-cli.md

 # Using as a CLI

-The Deploy CLI, can be used as a standalone command line utility.
+The Deploy CLI can be used as a standalone command line utility.
 Doing so provides a simple way to manage your Auth0 tenant configuration in CI/CD workflows.

 ## `export` command